PO Box 1232 Freeport, IL 61032

 Refrigeration oils

 If your used oil meets the above definition, then it may be managed per the used oil regulations even if it meets the definition of a characteristic hazardous waste.
-You may not use the used oil option if it contains a listed hazardous waste.
+You may not, however, use the used oil option if it contains a listed hazardous waste.
 Table 2 contains a summary of characteristic and listed hazardous waste.

 Table 2: